flutter/website/src/docs/codelabs/layout-basics.md

 ### crossAxisAlignment property

 The `crossAxisAlignment` property determines how `Row` and `Column` can position their children on their cross axes.
 A `Row`'s cross axis is vertical, and a `Column`'s cross axis is horizontal.
 Most of the `crossAxisAlignment` property's values only work with the `Row` class.
-`crossAxisAlignment` has five possible values:
+The `crossAxisAlignment` property has five possible values:

 `CrossAxisAlignment.start`
 : Positions children near the top of the cross axis. (`Row` only)